The wave maps equation and Brownian paths: Introduction

 \item In \cite{BR20}, Brze\'{z}niak and Rana consider a stochastic wave maps equation.
 In null-coordinates on Minkowski space $\R^{1+1}$ and intrinsic coordinates on the Riemannian manifold $\M$, it is given by

 Here, $\Gamma^k_{ij}\colon M \rightarrow \R$ are the Christoffel symbols, $\sigma^k_i\colon \M \rightarrow \R$ are smooth functions, and the stochastic terms $\Xi^i \colon \R^{1+1}_{u,v}\rightarrow \R$ are given by fractional Brownian sheets with Hurst indices $3/4<H_1,H_2<1$.
 The main result \cite[Theorem 4.3]{BR20}, which builds on \cite{MNT10}, yields the local well-posedness of the stochastic wave maps equation \eqref{intro:eq-stochastic-wm}.
-It would be interesting to see if the methods in this paper could be used to extend their result to Hurst indices $s<H_1,H_2<1$, where $s=1/2-$. \item As briefly mentioned in Subsection \ref{section:literature-parabolic}, Theorem \ref{intro:thm-rigorous} is a first step towards extending the results in \cite{BGHZ21} from the parabolic to the hyperbolic setting.
+It would be interesting to see if the methods in this paper could be used to extend their result to Hurst indices $s<H_1,H_2<1$, where $s=1/2-$. \item In \cite{BJ22}, which appeared after the preprint of this manuscript, Brze{\'z}niak and Jendrej studied lattice approximations of wave maps into spheres with Brownian initial data.
+The main result of \cite{BJ22} shows that, as the lattice spacing tends to zero, a subsequence of the discretized solutions converges in law and that the law of the limit is invariant under time-like translations.
+The main differences between \cite[Theorem 1]{BJ22} and Theorem \ref{intro:thm-rigorous} are that \cite[Theorem 1]{BJ22} is global (rather than local) in time, but Theorem \ref{intro:thm-rigorous} concerns strong (rather than weak) solutions. \item As briefly mentioned in Subsection \ref{section:literature-parabolic}, Theorem \ref{intro:thm-rigorous} is a first step towards extending the results in \cite{BGHZ21} from the parabolic to the hyperbolic setting.
 The most intriguing difference between \cite{BGHZ21} and our work is the use of renormalization techniques, which are not needed in the proof of Theorem \ref{intro:thm-rigorous}.
-Such techniques, however, may be very relevant in the open problem described below, which requires a more detailed understanding of finite-dimensional approximations of \eqref{intro:eq-WM}.
+Such techniques, however, may be very relevant in the open problem described below, which requires a more detailed understanding of finite-dimensional approximations of \eqref{intro:eq-WM}. \end{enumerate}